l5/servian-example/README.md

 * I worked with a "main" branch + feature branches as well as PRs, but also committed to "main" occasionally.
 This seemed reasonable for me working alone on the project and still achieving a level of traceability that allows judging my work style.
 In a larger setting I might work with an additional DEV branch and releases and reviewed PRs, or a ready-to-go fully featured concept.
 * Settings including secrets pass through docker.
 That's not ideal, as credentials are stored in clear text in the docker state file.
 Ideally, the solution would use a managed identity to get the credentials from a key vault.
 Due to time constraints I decided for the simpler solution.
 * Settings including the db password are stored in the "app settings" and can easily be read out.
 The recommended, more secure alternative is, to reference secrets stored in a key vault.
 I tried hard, but it just didn't work.
 As colleagues of mine and myself had similar issues with referenced secrets in the past, I gave up, considering the time constraints, and left the secrets in the app settings.
-* Some values are hard coded; the app name and its domain, etc. This means, that the application with this code can be installed only once.
-I know this is not ideal and would use more variables in the next project.
-My intention was, to keep the "run instructions" as simple as possible (3 variables are much easier to configure than 30), but I have now changed my mind and think I should at least have created variables with a default value in terraform.
+* Some values are globally unique: the app name and its domain, etc. This means, that the application with this code can be installed only once.
+As someone has to test and inspect this code, I tried to keep the "run instructions" as simple as possible (3 variables are much easier to configure than 30), but those names are still changeable via tf variables.
 * I seed the db with the help of an ACI container that runs only once.
 While it fulfils the purpose, a solution with more observability (did seeding work? if not, why did it fail?) would be desireable.
 * I was not sure if the golang web server is production stable and secure.
 I assume one might check this in a real-life scenario and possibly combine it with nginx or apache2, or a better WAF.